basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-v3-Architecture.md

 ### Cluster Manager

-The cluster manager is a Riak EE service that provides information regarding nodes and protocols supported by the sink and source clusters.
+The cluster manager is a Riak Enterprise service that provides information regarding nodes and protocols supported by the sink and source clusters.
 This information is primarily consumed by the `riak-repl connect` command.

 ### Fullsync Coordinator

 In fullsync replication, a node on the source cluster is elected to be the *fullsync coordinator*.
 This node is responsible for starting and stopping replication to the sink cluster.
-It also communicates with the sink cluster to exchange key lists, and ultimately transfer data across a TCP connection.
+It also communicates with the sink cluster to exchange key lists and ultimately transfer data across a TCP connection.
 If a fullsync coordinator is terminated as the result of an error, it will automatically restart on the current node.
-In the node becomes unresponsive, then a leader election will take place within 5 seconds to select a new node from the cluster to become the coordinator.
+If the node becomes unresponsive, a leader election will take place within 5 seconds to select a new node from the cluster to become the coordinator.
 In the event of a coordinator restart, a fullsync will have to restart.

 ## Fullsync Replication

-Fullsync replication scans through the list of partitions in a Riak cluster, and determines which objects in the sink cluster need to be updated.
+Fullsync replication scans through the list of partitions in a Riak cluster and determines which objects in the sink cluster need to be updated.
 A source partition is synchronized to a node on the sink cluster containing the current partition.

 ## Realtime Replication

 In realtime replication, a node in the source cluster will forward data to the sink cluster.
 A node in the source cluster does not necessarily connect to a node containing the same *vnode* on the sink cluster.
-This allows Riak to spread out realtime replication across the entire cluster, thus improving throughput and making replication more fault-tolerant.
+This allows Riak to spread out realtime replication across the entire cluster, thus improving throughput and making replication more fault tolerant.

 ### Initialization
 Before a source cluster can begin pushing realtime updates to a sink, the following commands must be issued: